 This conference explores the question of the future from phenomenological and other philosophical perspectives.
 We encourage papers on various aspects of this question, whether ontological, ethical, aesthetical, epistemological, and in relation to political theory, gender theory, critical race theory, ecology, philosophy of religion, philosophy of science, analytic philosophy, and art.
 We would particularly welcome applications from practitioners who are interested in the application of phenomenology, philosophy, and theory in their professional disciplines.

-> Prof. Andrew Benjamin, Distinguished Professor of Architectural Theory at the University of Technology, Sydney; Emeritus Professor of Philosophy and Jewish Thought at Monash University.
+> Prof. Andrew Benjamin, Distinguished Professor of Architectural Theory at the University of Technology, Sydney, and Emeritus Professor of Philosophy at Monash University in Melbourne.
+Website.

 So much human emotion, thought, and action is orientated to the future.
 Hopes and fears, plans and strategies, promises and interventions, derive their meaning from future intentions.
 However, as philosophers from Aristotle to Heidegger have pointed out, the future is that which is not yet.
 The future does not exist, tomorrow never comes.
 Therefore, the question arises as to how we should understand the future.
 Is the future simply non-being at the limits of the present?
 If so, does the present have any real connection with a putative future that does not yet exist?
 The founder of phenomenology, Edmund Husserl, in tackling such questions stressed the future as an aspect of the present.
 In his terms, each present consciousness is characterized by protention, in other words, the anticipation of a future not as actively planned or envisaged but as passively expected.
 The present is not an abstract moment but a flow of past and future intentional directions.